What to Expect

 Moving out of patterns of depression, anxiety, stress, worry and trauma.

 Finding a pathway to explore who they are, what's important to them and where they want to take their lives.

-While it can be a challenging, psychological therapy can be extremely rewarding and is the first line treatment for many mental health issues.
-Therapy will be individually catered to suit your specific needs and goals, meaning it can be focussed on a specific issue or look broadly at your experience of life.
+While it can be a challenging, psychological therapy is generally extremely rewarding and is the first line treatment for many mental health issues.
+Therapy will be individually catered to suit your specific needs and goals, meaning it can be focused on a specific issue or look broadly at your experience of life.

 Through the process your confidentiality will be maintained and your story respected.